leozoul/Simulation-software-ISO13790-simple-hourly-method-v_0_6_1/README.md

-# Simulation Software – ISO 13790 Simple Hourly Method (v0.6.1)
+# Simulation Software – ISO 13790 Simple Hourly Method (v0.6.1) - Python

 This repository contains a **building energy simulation software** based on a **modified version of the ISO EN13790:2017 Simple Hourly Method**.